danh21/8086_Basic_Projects/README.md

         + Version 2: enter the number of digits for 2 operands (1-4).
 If the number of digits is valid, program prints 'T' and asks user to enter 2 numbers.
 Program calculates arithmetic between 2 operands (summation, subtraction) and displays results.
 Otherwise, program prints 'F' and asks user to enter again.

     - bin2dec: converts binary sequence to decimal value.

+    - dec2bin: converts decimal value to binary sequence, then specifies that value is either even or odd.